cedwardsmedia/cnam-cli/README.md

 ## Installation

-1. Clone the repo.
+1. Download and unpack the [latest release](https://github.com/cedwardsmedia/cnam-cli/releases).
-2. Run `php composer.phar install`
+2. Run `install.sh` as root or use `sudo`
-3. Ensure cnam.php is executable by running `chmod +x /path/to/cnam.php`.
-4. Run `cnam setup` to set your EveryoneAPI credentials
+3. Run `cnam setup` to set your EveryoneAPI credentials

-To perform a lookup of a phone number: `php /path/to/cnam.php [phonenumber] [--name]`
+To perform a lookup of a phone number: `cnam [phonenumber] [--data-point]`

-**Note:** for easier usage, you may wish to create a symlink to cnam.php.
-To do this, simply execute `sudo ln -s /path/to/cnam.php /usr/local/cnam`.
-Now, you can execute cnam by simply running `cnam [phone number]` without including the path to cnam.php.

 ### Data Point Flags